FabianOmoke/OpenCV/README.md

 # OpenCV
-# DRAWING WITH MOUSE OPENCV
+# DRAWING WITH THE MOUSE USING OPENCV

 DrawingWithMouse.py --> Drawing shapes using mouse events. *On Mouse Click (LeftClick)*